Congratulations – you’ve made the first step towards having the best job in the world!

 If you're interested in Respiratory medicine, you also might want to consider attending relevant courses (e.g. thoracic ultrasound, bronchoscopy) and conferences (such as the British Thoracic Society Winter and Summer Meetings) to get more of an insight into the specialty.
 More information about the training programme and curriculum can be found on the Joint Royal Colleges of Physicians Training Board (JRCPTB) website.

-Respiratory Medicine in the East of England - a trainee's perspective
+Respiratory Medicine in the East of England - a trainee's perspective, by Odiri Eneje.

 The East of England is geographically large.
 As a trainee, you benefit from a variety of general district hospitals that provide a range of excellent learning opportunities.
 Many of these provide the opportunity to learn bronchoscopy, EBUS and medical thoracoscopy.
 You will get exposure to a wide range of general respiratory conditions including respiratory failure and non-invasive ventilation.
 General medicine takes are busy so you will easily cover the GIM curriculum.